mustafacomert/VideoLabelingTool/README.md

 ![labels](https://user-images.githubusercontent.com/23137105/123961440-07532a00-d9b9-11eb-8de9-537f91f87cb6.png)

 8 Inside "labels" folder you must have a .txt file named Classes.txt which contains class names for the Labels you want to have in program.
-The last class name will be selected as default label for frames, if you don't change a frame label, it will remain as NoWashing in our example.
+The last class name will be selected as default label for frames, if you don't change a frame's label, it will remain as NoWashing in our example.

 e.g.
 ![image](https://user-images.githubusercontent.com/23137105/123960559-1a192f00-d9b8-11eb-8173-4afca03c4fa3.png)